novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 }
 ```

-And then using it to configure the `productFlavors`:
+and then by calling it:

 ```gradle